 This specialization belongs to the master's programme Electrical Engineering.

-The specialization Integrated Devices and Systems is directly linked with the researchgroup Semiconductor Components and research institute MESA+.
+The specialization Integrated Devices and Systems is directly linked with the research group Integrated Devices and Systems and the research institute MESA+.
 This means you will have excellent peer guidance and will be working on the newest challenges.